 In general, you want to make sure your expenses are either going toward priorities for operating your business or investments that will help you grow.
 By investing in the next big thing for your business, such as new equipment and employees, you’re strategically spending your money on the things that will help you earn more money in the long run.

 Investing in your business doesn’t have to mean draining your bank account, and a small business loan can close the gap between you and that next big thing for your business.
 With the right lender, you can take on low-risk loans appropriate for your current level of income and revenue.
 If you use HoneyBook, explore our capital options to see if you qualify and access funds for your business.

 By looking back at your monthly conversions, you can more easily identify trends in your business.
 Within your conversion rate report, do you see certain seasons where you were converting more leads?
 These likely align with your busy seasons.
 Some business owners, like photographers, may already know their seasonality, but others may find patterns they didn’t know existed.

 Think about how to leverage these learnings to your advantage.
 Use this information to start thinking about seasonal promotions that can help you fill the gap during your slow season next year.
 And, if you know when things will be busy, you can make sure you’re prepared to take on more business by outsourcing or growing your team in advance for example.

 5. Average time to book

 To wrap up your monthly reporting, assess the average time it takes you to book clients.
 The time will include all of the steps in your clientflow, such as providing a new lead with information, helping them through service selection, and setting up an intake meeting.

 Now, take a big sigh of relief.
-Year-end reports are no joke, but they are vital to help you set more realistic goals and move your business forward in the right direction.
+Year-end reports are no joke, but they are vital to helping you set more realistic goals and move your business forward in the long term.
 Once you’ve reviewed the reports above and noted your insights, you can look forward to the new goals you’ll achieve next year.
 Some examples include: